Northeastern US mops up ahead of holidays after deadly storm slams the region, killing at least 5

 PORTLAND, Maine — (AP) — Just days before the Christmas holiday, people across the northeastern U.S. were mopping up Tuesday after a major storm dumped torrential rains and brought damaging winds from Pennsylvania to Maine, as some rivers in the region rose even higher.
 At least five people were killed.

-In Hallowell, Maine, just south of the state capital of Augusta, the Kennebec River was over flood stage and still rising.
+In Hallowell, Maine, just south of the state capital of Augusta, the Kennebec River was spilling over its banks.

-Nathan Sennett, a cook at the Quarry Tap Room in town, was wading through hip-deep water to move furniture from a flooded patio and deal with a change in holiday-related business.
+Nathan Sennett, a cook at the Quarry Tap Room in town, was wading through hip-deep water after the weather upended planning for holiday-related business.

 “We were supposed to have a couple of parties today and tomorrow, and just kind of sporadically throughout the weekend,” he said.
 “But obviously, we’ve had to cancel those.”

-“It was pretty loud, the wind was pretty strong, branches are breaking, things are flapping outside,” said Drew Landry of Hallowell, who lost power and was looking at a street that was under water Tuesday.
+“It was pretty loud.
+The wind was pretty strong.
+Branches are breaking,” said Drew Landry of Hallowell, who lost power and was looking at a street that was underwater Tuesday.
 “All the basements are pretty much flooded.”

+More than 5 inches (13 centimeters) of rain fell in parts of New Jersey and northeastern Pennsylvania, and portions of several other states got more than 4 inches (10 centimeters), according to the National Weather Service.

-Many communities got well over 3 inches (7.6 centimeters) of rain during the storm.
-Maine State Police were looking Tuesday for two people whose car was swept by floodwaters.
+Maine State Police were looking Tuesday for two people whose car was swept away by floodwaters.
 Some towns in Vermont, which had suffered major flooding from a storm in July, were seeing more flood damage.
-Seventeen people were rescued from floodwaters in Conway, New Hampshire, four of of them by helicopter.
+Seventeen people were rescued from floodwaters in Conway, New Hampshire, four of them by helicopter.

-More than 5 inches (13 centimeters) of rain fell in parts of New Jersey and northeastern Pennsylvania, and parts of several other states got more than 4 inches (10 centimeters), according to the National Weather Service.
-Wind gusts reached nearly 70 mph (113 kph) along the southern New England shoreline.

-In New Jersey, a house surrounded by floodwaters caught fire Tuesday in Lincoln Park and was engulfed by flames.
-Firefighters were unable to get to it.
-Police said it was unoccupied.
+Maine Gov. Janet Mills declared a civil state of emergency for most of the state, noting the storm had “left hundreds of thousands of people without power" and "caused significant flooding and infrastructure damage, including to the state’s federal-aid highways.”

+Mills’ declaration positions the state to request federal disaster support in the weeks ahead.
+She declared the emergency for 14 of the state’s 16 counties and said she might add the other two.

-In Portland, a 60-foot (18-meter) white pine tree came crashing down at the home of Ellen Briggs.
+In Portland, a 60-foot (18-meter) white pine tree came crashing down at the home of Ellen Briggs, who was away at the time.
 Her neighbor, Nate Woodin, said he heard the collapse while wrapping Christmas gifts and it sounded like “a lightning crash.”

-Briggs, who was not home at the time, was arranging for work crews to get the giant tree removed.

-Pete Chagnon, 75, in Oxford, Maine, helped a couple of people remove a tree that was blocking a road, one of many that had fallen in his neighborhood.
+Pete Chagnon, 75, in Oxford, Maine, helped a couple of people remove a tree blocking a road, one of many that had fallen in his neighborhood.

 Some rivers in the region crested.
 The Androscoggin River in Rumford, Maine, reached a maximum stage of 22 feet (6.7 meters) in a 24-hour period ending early Tuesday, the National Weather Service said.
 Flood stage is 15 feet (4.6 meters).
 The river was expected to fall below flood stage Tuesday afternoon.